Dumbbell Shrug: Muscle Worked, Benefits, Variations

 • Resist the urge to sink your neck into your shoulders by keeping your chin up.
 You’ll go higher with each rep.

-• In order to see continual progress and build body strength, incorporate proper warm-ups, rest, and nutrition into your exercise program.
+• Incorporate proper warm-ups, rest, and nutrition into your exercise program.

 Once you’ve practiced the standard dumbbell shrug, consider trying these variations: